lanly-dev/ffmpeg-build/README.md

 - `LICENSES/` (FFmpeg licensing files)
 - `BUILD-INFO.json` (upstream ref, build date, configure flags)

-## Licensing
-- FFmpeg is licensed under LGPL/GPL depending on configuration.
-This workflow does NOT enable GPL or nonfree components.
-- If you change `--enable-gpl` or add nonfree libs, ensure you comply with FFmpeg licensing and distribution requirements.

 ## Customize configure flags
 Edit `.github/workflows/build-and-release.yml` and adjust the `./configure` commands per OS.

 ## Troubleshooting
 - Windows builds can be slower due to toolchain bootstrap.
 If timing out, reduce features or use smaller runners.
-- If the upstream tag hasn’t changed since last month, this still produces a new dated release.
+- If the upstream tag has't changed since last month, this still produces a new dated release.
 You can change the release tag pattern if you prefer otherwise.